MDIA 2301 - Media Policy and Media Law

-Course Code MDIA 2301 Course Media Policy and Media Law Coordinating Unit Media Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 Arts courses or equivalent, including 3 units in Media Incompatible MDIA 2202 Restrictions Available to BMedia students only Course Description This course examines the various media law, policy and regulatory frameworks in Australia that affect media establishments and how they enhance or constrain media institutions and the public in their communication activities.
+Course Code MDIA 2301 Course Media Policy and Media Law Coordinating Unit Media Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study, including 3 units of MDIA Level I courses Incompatible MDIA 2202 Course Description This course examines the various media law, policy and regulatory frameworks in Australia that affect media establishments and how they enhance or constrain media institutions and the public in their communication activities.
 It will also examine the media regulatory frameworks of other countries.
 The course will examine the success or failure of existing media policy and regulations in a technologically dynamic media environment.

 The full timetable of all activities for this course can be accessed from Course Planner.